Quantum theory of molecular orientations: Symmetric rotational states

 Rotations in this group are by angles \(0\), \(2\pi/3\), and \(4\pi/3\), which wind up cyclically permuting the three hydrogen atoms.
 This group has three irreps, the trivial one \(\a\), and two irreps \(^{j=1,2}\e\) that are complex conjugate to each other and for which \(^j\e(2\pi/3)=\exp(i\frac{2\pi}{3}j)\).

 A cyclic permutation of nuclei is equivalent to performing two exchanges, yielding a \(+1\) spin-statistics factor.
 This corresponds to the trivial irrep \(\s=\a\).
-According to Table \ref{tab:species}, one way to achieve this is to pick \(\l={}^2\e\) and \(\t={}^1\e\), corresponding to the \({}^2\e\) species.
+According to Table \ref{tab:isomer-table}, one way to achieve this is to pick \(\l={}^2\e\) and \(\t={}^1\e\), corresponding to the \({}^2\e\) isomer.

-Aligning the molecule such that symmetry-group rotations are around the \(\z\) axis and observing Eq.~\eqref{eq:abelian-decomp}, we see that the \(|\om\ket\) states of this species are all those for which \(\om\equiv 2\) modulo 3.
+Aligning the molecule such that symmetry-group rotations are around the \(\z\) axis and observing Eq.~\eqref{eq:abelian-decomp}, we see that the \(|\om\ket\) states of this isomer are all those for which \(\om\equiv 2\) modulo 3.
 The first momentum that harbors such states is \(\ell=1\).
-More generally, for \(\C N\)-symmetric molecules, the momenta of the \(^2 \e_i\) species satisfy \(\ell\geq i\). \end{example}
+More generally, for \(\C N\)-symmetric molecules, the momenta of the \(^2 \e_i\) isomer satisfy \(\ell\geq i\). \end{example}

-\begin{example}[boron trifluoride, \(\a_2^{\ast}\) species] The \ce{BF3} molecule has the same dihedral (\(\D 3\)) symmetry \cite{Kuchitsu_structure_1998} as sulfur trioxide from Example~\ref{ex:sulfur-trioxide}.
+\begin{example}[boron trifluoride, \(\a_2^{\ast}\) isomer] The \ce{BF3} molecule has the same dihedral (\(\D 3\)) symmetry \cite{Kuchitsu_structure_1998} as sulfur trioxide from Example~\ref{ex:sulfur-trioxide}.
 Symmetry-group rotations leave both molecules invariant while also permuting their three indistinguishable nuclei.
 In contrast to \ce{SO3}, the fluorine nuclei of \ce{BF3} are spinful, making the latter molecule perrotationally symmetric.

 The \(\D 3\) group --- the permutation group of three objects --- has three irreps.
 The two one-dimensional irreps are the trivial irrep \(\a_1\) and the ``sign'' irrep \(\a_2\), in which all two-object swaps are mapped to \(-1\) while remaining elements are mapped to \(+1\).
 The remaining two-dimensional irrep is called \(\e\), for which we let \(\sigma = e^{-i\frac{2\pi}{3}}\) and pick a basis \(\{|\nu=1\ket,|\nu=2\ket\}\) such that